 Thus, until the Florida Supreme Court rules and resolves the split, Florida crime victims will need to know what standard applies in their circuit before they will be able to proceed with a premises liability case.
 Meaning, that what the crime victim will need to prove to hold a party liable will depend upon the circuit’s definition of a foreseeable crime.

 Right now, that’s not an easy question to answer.

-In some Florida circuits, the law allows for a broad-brush in the plaintiff’s presentation of what is considered a foreseeable crime; injured victims are able to introduce proof of a number of prior crimes in the area to prove that the crime that hurt them was foreseeable.
+In some Florida circuits, the law allows for a broad brush in the plaintiff’s presentation of what is considered a foreseeable crime; injured victims can introduce proof of several prior crimes in the area to prove that the crime that hurt them was foreseeable.

 In other Florida circuits, the burden of proof is not as broad but more narrow.
-In these circuits, the plaintiff in a premises liability case has a tougher standard to overcome in order to win his or her case.
-Here, the victim has to prove foreseeability by showing that past crimes have a close relationship with the crime in question by showing similarities between 1) when the crimes happened; 2) the place where the crimes happened; and 3) the manner in which the crimes occurred.
+In these circuits, the plaintiff in a premises liability case has a tougher standard to overcome to win his or her case.
+Here, the victim has to prove foreseeability by showing that past crimes have a close relationship with the crime in question by showing similarities between 1) when the crimes happened; 2) the place where the crimes happened; and 3) how the crimes occurred.

 Crime Victim Claims and Personal Injury Lawsuits